ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 Once finished, an interrupt signal is sent, which is a signal on an external pin on the CPU that causes the CPU to jump to an OS system routine, before going back to what it was doing.

 #### SSDs
-- Plugs into the I/O bus like any other disk (via USB or SATA typically).
-- Also has logical disk blocks.
+SSDs plug into the I/O bus like any other disk (via USB or SATA typically).
+They also use logical disk blocks.

-- Flash memory chips rather than platters.
+Instead of platters, SSDs use flash memory chips.

-- Disk controller is known as *flash translation layer*.
+The disk controller is known as *flash translation layer*.

 ##### Geometry
 A chip consists of a sequence of blocks.
 Within each block a series of pages.
 Typical pages are 512 bytes to 4KB.
 A block consists of 32 - 128 pages.